-Origins: On 28 March 2014, Christopher Heben, a 44-year-old former Navy SEAL, was shot by unknown assailants after an altercation that took place at a shopping center in Bath Township, Ohio:
+Origins: On 28 March 2014, Christopher Heben, a 44-year-old former Navy SEAL, suffered injuries that he maintained were the result of his being shot by unknown assailants after an altercation that took place at a shopping center in Bath Township, Ohio:

 Christopher Mark Heben, 44, of Medina County, was shot outside Mustard Seed Market & Cafe, Bath Township Police Chief Michael McNeely said.

 After Heben was shot in the stomach, he followed the vehicle carrying the shooting suspect but began to feel ill and drove himself to the Bath Township Police and Fire Department to seek treatment, McNeely said.